raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DNS Stateful Operations are expressed using type-length-value (TLV) syntax.

+Two timers (elapsed time since an event) are defined in this document:

+* an inactivity timer (see {{keepalive}} and {{inactivetimer}})
+* a keepalive timer (see {{keepalive}} and {{keepalivetimer}})

-Two timers are defined in this document: an inactivity timeout and a keepalive interval.
-The term "Session Timers" is used to refer to this pair of values.
+The timeouts associated with these timers are called the inactivity timeout and the keepalive interval respectively.
+The term "Session Timeouts" is used to refer to this pair of timeout values.

+Reseting a timer means resetting the timer value to zero and starting the timer again.
+Clearing a timer means resetting the timer value to zero but NOT starting the time again.

 # Discussion